ashokgit/port-watcher/README.md

 ## How it works

 - Image is based on `node:18` and includes `ss`, `lsof`, and related tools.
-- Entrypoint script `listen_ports.sh` scans every `SCAN_INTERVAL` seconds (default 2) and logs:
+- Entrypoint script `listen_ports.sh` runs inside the container and:
-  - Newly opened ports with timestamps, plus the owning process via `lsof`.
-It includes PID(s) for the port.
-  - Ports that were present previously but disappeared since the last scan as "Port closed" events, including the last known PID(s).
+  - Uses a low-overhead `/proc` backend by default to enumerate TCP/UDP sockets, with optional `ss` backend.
+  - Supports burst scanning: multiple quick scans per cycle to catch short-lived ports between base intervals.
+  - Resolves PID(s) primarily via `ss -p` and falls back to `lsof` if needed.
+  - Optionally debounces close events via a grace period to reduce flapping.
+  - Persists the most recent port snapshot to `/dev/shm/portwatcher.snapshot` (configurable) for continuity.
-- No Docker API access is required.
+- No Docker API access is required; everything runs in-container, watching only the container itself.

 ## Configuration